 Cockroaches in Southeastern MA are sometimes found under garbage cans, under refrigerators, or other places.
 They can be forced to scurry away if their hiding place is discovered.
-However, cockroaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking – and that you need to call a great cockroach exterminator like Fox Pest Control.
+However, roaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking-and that you need to call a great cockroach exterminator like Fox Pest Control.

 You will receive a detailed report of the service provided and helpful recommendations to remain cockroach free.

 We come back regularly throughout the year to ensure the cockroaches don’t come back.
 If you see any cockroach activity between your regularly-scheduled service, simply give us a call.
 We’ll come back for free!

 Hey guys, Caleb here with Fox Pest Control.

 If you've come across a roach in your home,